 - 5 years’ experience working in an Episcopal School

 KNOWLEDGE, SKILLS, AND ABILITIES:

-- Ability to sit at computer and keyboard for extended periods
+- Ability to sit at computer and keyboard for moderate periods

 - Ability to lift and carry up to 25 pounds on an occasional basis